"I NEVER TRIED THAT BEFORE, SO I THINK I SHOULD DEFINITELY BE ABLE TO DO IT."

 I was born on a hot August night in Oslo, Norway.
 A year later, my little sister arrived, and we moved to Sweden and then to Connecticut in the US, where we grew up.

-I returned to Norway before finishing high school because my attempts at school weren't exactly grade A. I was a free bird, as "they" say. :)
+I returned to Norway before finishing high school because my academic performance wasn't exactly grade A. I was a free bird, as "they" say. :)

 My first job was at the Holmenkollen Ski Museum, a famous ski jumping arena in Oslo.
 It was a blast, and a lot of young people worked there.
 So... you can imagine all the fun we had!

 A few years later, I began working as a receptionist at a tech firm.
-I remember that one of my jobs was handing out these huge cell phones that looked like mini suitcases.
-We thought they were the coolest thing ever—how times have changed.
+I recall one of my jobs was handing out these huge cell phones that looked like mini suitcases.
+We thought they were the coolest thing ever - how times have changed.

 After some other office jobs, I backpacked through Thailand and caught the travel bug.
 Then, in 1990, I had my daughter, who's now given me two grandkids.
 I love being a granny, and yes, I knit.

 After that, I managed a ski lodge in the mountains for almost five years.
 How that came about is a story in itself.
-Then, the pandemic hit, and some other things happened, so I withdrew my savings and returned to Bali to figure out my next steps.
-There's just something about Bali's vibe that appeals to me, and resets me.
+Then, the pandemic struck, and other events occurred, so I withdrew my savings and returned to Bali to determine my next steps.
+There's just something about Bali's vibe that resets me.

 Back in Norway again, I landed a part-time marketing job at a museum, which was perfect.
-But then, I got sick, like, a year-long sick.
+But then, I got sick, like, for a year.
 I had to leave the museum, which was a huge bummer.
 Luckily, I’m back on my feet now.

-While sick, I discovered a Viking ship was being built nearby.
+While I was sick, I discovered that a Viking ship was being built nearby.
 As a huge history fan, I had to investigate, and it turned out the Hardraade Viking Ship Association was behind the project.
-And they were looking for new members, so I joined!
+They were looking for new members, so I joined.
 It's been so much fun.
-I've already learned to sew Viking-style clothes, and I plan on learning to row next!.
+I've already learned to sew Viking-style clothes, and now I'm learning to row.

-My vision is to build a location-independent business that involves traveling, exploring, and creating.
-This will allow me to trade those long Norwegian winter months for sand between my toes, warm evening breezes and new "oooops" moments.
+My vision is to build a location-independent business that involves traveling and experiencing Norway while exploring my heritage.
+This will allow me to trade a couple of those long Norwegian winter months for sand between my toes, warm evening breezes, and new "oooops" moments.

 Honestly, middle-aged life is full of possibilities, and I'm ready to grab them.🥥